-The Wisconsin River Reservoir system consists of 21 Wisconsin Valley Company Improvement (WVIC) storage water reservoirs used to maintain a nearly uniform flow of water practicable in as the Wisconsin River by storing surplus water in reservoirs for discharge when water supply is low to improve the usefulness of the rivers of the rivers for hydropower, flood control, and public use (Figure 3.1-3).
-Of these 21 reservoirs, 16 are naturallake reservoirs and 5 are man-made reservoirs constructed between 1911 and 1937.
+The Wisconsin River Reservoir system consists of 21 Wisconsin Valley Company Improvement (WVIC) storage water reservoirs used to maintain a nearly uniform flow of water practicable in Wisconsin River by storing surplus water in reservoirs for discharge when water supply is low to improve the usefulness of the rivers of the rivers for hydropower, flood control, and public use (Figure 3.1-3).
+Of these 21 reservoirs, 16 are naturallake reservoirs and 5 are reservoirs man-made constructed between 1911 and 1937.
 The man-made reservoirs account for 73% of WVIC's usable water storage.